What is the Fair Jobs Code?

 Hold a pre-assessment certificate

-If a supplier or business falls into one or more of the three categories described below, they should apply for a certificate:
+If a supplier or business falls into one or more of the four categories described below, they should apply for a certificate:

 - a supplier of goods, services or works, including a provider of construction works, who is intending to bid for threshold procurement contracts.